codeivate/Codeivate-API/readme.md

 ## Codeivate API
 ---
-This is a little "Battle Game" made with the CodeIvate API.
+This is a little "Battle Game" made with the Codeivate API.

 You need to download "composer `(locally)`"